Guests should arrange to fly into Cancun airport (CUN)on July 6 th (July 11th for second group)

 The water is very warm but a wetsuit is required.
 We recommend a thin shorty or full (3mm or less).
 Be prepared to do alot of swimming and bring mask, fins, and snorkel.
 Bring plenty of sun lotion with high SP.
 Long fins or closed heel fins are recommended

-The recently discovered aggregation of hundreds of whale sharks (Rhincodon typus) off the coast of Isla Mujeres, a tiny little island off the Yucatan Peninsula in Mexico, is the perfect opportunity for underwater photography and close up wildlife encounters.
+Not long ago, boat captains discovered the annual aggregation of hundreds of whale sharks (Rhincodon typus) off the coast of Isla Mujeres, a tiny little island off the Yucatan Peninsula in Mexico.
+I have been sharing this great event with guests and underwater photography for many years now and still find it a thrill and a grand opportunity for close up wildlife encounters.
 The whale sharks arrive in large numbers every summer to feed on the abundant supply of plankton and bonito eggs.
 For me it was an incredible experience to be in the warm blue water with these beautiful and graceful creatures.
-On several peak days several hundred whale sharks would congregate in the space of a couple soccer fields.
-I have photographed whale sharks in locations around the world (Honduras, Mozambique, Western Australia), but never had the experience of being in the water with such a large aggregation and individuals who seemed unfazed by my presence.
-2013 has proven to be the best season yet with the giant mantas nearly stealing the show.
-Word spread quickly of the large numbers of whale sharks and mantas and well-known photographers from around the world flocked to Cancun to experience this magnificent event.
+On several peak days hundred whale sharks would congregate in the space of a couple soccer fields.
+I have photographed whale sharks in locations around the world (Honduras, Mozambique, Western Australia), but never had the experience of being in the water with such a large aggregation and the large individuals who seemed unfazed by my presence.
+This year was another great year with numerous whale sharks and some giant mantas.

 Rotating Gallery of My Whale Shark and Giant Mantas Images